openwdl/wdl/versions/development/SPEC.md

 #### disks (**Optional - but strongly encouraged**)

 The `disks` key provides a way to request one or more persistent volumes of at least a specific size and mounted at a specific location.
-When the disks key is provided the engine must guarantee the resource requested are available, or immediately fail the task prior to execution.
+When the disks key is provided the engine must guarantee the resources requested are available, or immediately fail the task prior to execution.
 This property does not specify exactly what type of persistent volume is being requested (ie SSD, HDD), but leaves this up to the engine to decide, based on what hardware is available or a `hints` value.

 The general format of a `disks` value is: `</absolute/mount/point> <Size in GB>`.
 A WDL may leave out the mount point and only provide the size in GB that is being requested for ONE disks entry.
 This should be interpreted by the engine as a persistent volume mounted at the root of the execution directory within a task.
 If more then one disks entries for a task leaves out the mount point, the engine should fail the tasks.